Google Ranks Pages.

 Contextual Coherence

 Logical flow consistency score.
-Evaluates how well concepts chain together across segments.
-Low coherence means scattered topical focus that retrieval systems struggle to categorize.
+Evaluates how well concepts chain together across your content.

 Retrieval Confidence